Aregluss/Docker-Swarm-DDOS/README.md

 done
 exit 0
 ```
-> I'd actually reccomend to first write a curl command that works for your server in a terminal, then copy paste it into the script.
+> I'd actually reccomend to first write a curl command that works for your server in a terminal, then to copy paste it into the script.

 At this point you could test it out by adding execution permission and then running it.
 ```